Super-additivity in communication of classical information through quantum channels from a quantum parameter estimation perspective: Manifestations of super-additivity

 Thinking now of entangled input probes in the strong estimation scenario, one should not expect a relation like above to hold in general.
 Some fundamental incompatibilities between QFI based and entropy-communication based approaches when entangled input probes are considered where underlined in \citep{hall2012does, hall2013metrology}.
 The most striking is the example of phase estimation using NOON states.
-While QFI grows as $k^2$, the information communicated is never larger than a single bit as the output state is restricted to a two-dimensional subspace.
+While QFI grows as $k^2$, the information communicated is never larger than a single bit as the output state is restricted to a two-dimensional subspace (which also implies that despite large QFI NOON states are not really useful in practical estimation (note, however, that NOON states are not useful in practical estimation \cite{jarzyna2015true, Hayashi2016}).
 Something relatively general, can nevertheless be said.
 In case channels $\Lambda_x$ are noisy, the QFI at the output for optimally entangled input probes generically scales linearly with $k$ and the quantum enhancement amount to a constant factor improvement \cite{demkowicz2014using}.
 Moreover, as argued in \cite{jarzyna2013matrix, jarzyna2015true} one can achieve almost optimal performance utilizing states where $k$ probes are divided into groups of $g$ particles where entanglement is present only among the particles belonging to the same group.
 In such a scenario, one can approximate the input state as a product state of large number of groups, number of which will tend to infinity while their size will remain constant when $k\rightarrow \infty$.
 This makes it possible again to apply the reasoning based on quantum local asymptotic normality, and argue that for this class of states \eqref{eq:strongestimationholevo} holds where $F_Q(\rho_x)$ is replaced with $\frac{1}{g}F_Q(\Lambda^{\otimes g}(\rho^{g,\t{in}}))$ representing a performance gain thanks to the use of entangled input probes.

 In short.
 While in the weak estimation/communicaton regime we have observed both the effects of input and output super-additivity in the strong-estimation regime there seems to be no gain from the use of collective measurements while one may still observe benefits coming from entanglement present in the input states.